tharveyster/react-contact-form/README.md

 This will install the modules necessary for the app to function properly.

-You will also need to create a `.env` file in the project root and add the following code:
+You will also need to create a `.env` file in the project root and add the following code, and add `.env` to the `.gitignore` file:

 ```
 REACT_APP_SERVICE_ID='add your emailjs service id'